jumorap/showcase/content/docs/shortcodes/corte_2/ProceduralTexturing.md

 {{< /highlight >}}
 {{< /details >}}

+Press R to change the random texture.

 {{< p5-iframe sketch="/showcase/sketches/vertex/sketch.js" width="500" height="400" lib1="https://cdn.jsdelivr.net/gh/VisualComputing/p5.treegl/p5.treegl.min.js">}}

 # Matcap

+{{< details title="Sketch.js" open=false >}}
+{{< highlight Java >}}
+// A matcap shader is a shader that is used to approximate how a material might reflect light.
+// Instead of creating a rendering pipeline with lights, you just give your shader a "matcap" texture
+// All matcap textures are, are a material rendered on a sphere.
+This gives us a guess of how light might fall
+// on any gived surface of a mesh.

+let myShader;
+let matcap;

+const images = [
+  "/showcase/sketches/matcap/matcap-1.png",
+  "/showcase/sketches/matcap/matcap-2.png",
+  "/showcase/sketches/matcap/matcap-3.png",
+  "/showcase/sketches/matcap/matcap-4.png",
+]
+let currentImageIndex = 0;

+function preload() {
+  myShader = loadShader("/showcase/sketches/matcap/shader.vert", "/showcase/sketches/matcap/shader.frag");

+  matcap = loadImage(images[0]);
+}

+function setup() {
+  createCanvas(windowWidth, windowHeight, WEBGL);
+  noStroke();
+}

+function draw() {
+  background(0);
+  shader(myShader);

+  myShader.setUniform("uMatcapTexture", matcap);
+  orbitControl();
+  cylinder(width / 10, width / 5, 24, 24, true, true);
+}

+function windowResized() {
+  resizeCanvas(windowWidth, windowHeight);
+}

+function keyPressed() {
+  if (key === "r" || key === "R") {
+    currentImageIndex++;
+    if (currentImageIndex >= images.length) {
+      currentImageIndex = 0;
+    }
+    matcap = loadImage(images[currentImageIndex]);
+  }
+}

+{{< /highlight >}}
+{{< /details >}}

+{{< details title="shader.vert" open=false >}}
+{{< highlight Java >}}

+// Get the position attribute of the geometry attribute vec3 aPosition;

+// Get the texture coordinate attribute from the geometry attribute vec2 aTexCoord;

+// Get the vertex normal attribute from the geometry attribute vec3 aNormal;

+// When we use 3d geometry, we need to also use some builtin variables that p5 provides
+// Most 3d engines will provide these variables for you.
+They are 4x4 matrices that define
+// the camera position / rotation, and the geometry position / rotation / scale
+// There are actually 3 matrices, but two of them have already been combined into a single one
+// This pre combination is an optimization trick so that the vertex shader doesn't have to do as much work

+// uProjectionMatrix is used to convert the 3d world coordinates into screen coordinates uniform mat4 uProjectionMatrix;

+// uModelViewMatrix is a combination of the model matrix and the view matrix
+// The model matrix defines the object position / rotation / scale
+// Multiplying uModelMatrix * vec4(aPosition, 1.0) would move the object into it's world position

+// The view matrix defines attributes about the camera, such as focal length and camera position
+// Multiplying uModelViewMatrix * vec4(aPosition, 1.0) would move the object into its world position in front of the camera uniform mat4 uModelViewMatrix;

+// The normalmatrix is the transpose-inverse of the modelview matrix.
+// It's currently broken in p5, but this is what you should normally use in these calculations uniform mat4 uNormalMatrix;

+// We will pass the normal and the eye to the fragment shader varying vec3 vNormal;
+varying vec3 vEye;

+void main() {

+  // We need to calculate the world space eye position, and the world space normal vEye = normalize( vec3(uModelViewMatrix * vec4(aPosition, 1.0)));

+  // Typically you would use uNormalMatrix instead of uModelViewMatrix but currently there is a bug in uNormalMatrix
+  // uModelViewMatrix will work fine here unless you are doing some non-uniform scaling vNormal = normalize((uModelViewMatrix * vec4(aNormal, 0.0)).xyz);

+  // copy the position data into a vec4, using 1.0 as the w component vec4 positionVec4 = vec4(aPosition, 1.0);

+  // Move our vertex positions into screen space
+  // The order of multiplication is always projection * view * model * position
+  // In this case model and view have been combined so we just do projection * modelView * position gl_Position = uProjectionMatrix * uModelViewMatrix * positionVec4;
+}
+{{< /highlight >}}
+{{< /details >}}

+Press R to change the matcap texture.

 {{< p5-iframe sketch="/showcase/sketches/matcap/sketch.js" width="500" height="400" lib1="https://cdn.jsdelivr.net/gh/VisualComputing/p5.treegl/p5.treegl.min.js">}}